EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/ethereum1.0.rst

 .. tip::
-  :guilabel:`Geth` is the only client that runs by default so when you boot up the device for the first time it is already syncing the blockchain in the background.
+  :guilabel:`Geth` is the only client that runs by default so when you log in for the first time it is already syncing the blockchain in the background.

 :guilabel:`Geth` is the reference node client for Ethereum 1.0.
 It is the most reliable and rock solid client out there and the performance on ARM64 is outstanding.
-It is capable of syncing the whole blockchain in less than 2 days on a Raspberry Pi 4 with 8 GB RAM and a SSD.
+It is capable of syncing the whole blockchain in less than 2 days on a Raspberry Pi 4 with 8 GB RAM and a USB 3 SSD.

 .. csv-table::
   :header: Systemd Service, Home Directory, Config File, Default TCP/UDP Port